actionjacks/convertImageToASCII/README.md

+Contributions are welcome!
+If you have ideas for improving the ASCII generation algorithm, optimizing performance, or adding new features, feel free to open an issue or submit a pull request.
+Any help to make this tool better is greatly appreciated!

 # ASCII Art Generator

 A Go program that converts images into ASCII art.
 This tool takes an image file (JPEG or PNG) and transforms it into a text-based representation using carefully selected ASCII characters.